miniconnect/holodb/README.md

 As initialization is a no-op, it's particularly suitable for demonstrations, testing and, in the case of a read-only database, flexible orchestration, replication like some static content.

-HoloDB is an implementation of the [minibase](https://github.com/miniconnect/minibase) framework.

 ## Changelog